Contributor: Danielle Childers. Lesson ID: 10361

 Has anyone teased you, or threatened you, or not allowed you to go somewhere because of how you look?
 Discrimination is a terrible thing, but a 6-year-old girl once stood tall and made a difference!

-Ruby Bridges is still alive (2017); she is 62 years old.
+In 2017, Ruby Bridges was still alive and 62 years old.
 That means she is probably as old as your grandparents.

 You can ask your grandparents if they saw segregation when they were kids.